saldavonschwartz/SpriteWorldX2/README.md

 ### Known Limitations:

 * Particles are disabled.
-* The library largely depends on `SDL_Surface`, which back in SDL1 could be hardware-accelerated.
-SDL2 surfaces however are software-only, so the performance is not mind-blowing.
-To improve performance, eventually either the library should be based entirely on GL or a substantial part of the codebase whould be rewritten to at least use `SDL_Texture` most of the time.

-### Dependencies (automatically fetched during cmake):
+### Dependencies:

 * [SDL2<sup>1</sup>](https://www.libsdl.org/download-2.0.php)
 * [SDL2_ttf<sup>1</sup>](https://www.libsdl.org/projects/SDL_ttf/)
 * [SDL2_image<sup>1</sup>](https://www.libsdl.org/projects/SDL_image/)
-* Cocoa<sup>2</sup>

-<sup>1</sup>: automatically fetched by cmake process if path not specified.
+<sup>1</sup>: OSX: automatically downloaded by cmake if paths are not specified.
+Windows: you need to manually download and set their paths.

-<sup>2</sup>: if building for OSX.

 ### How to Build:
-The project uses camke to build (Xcode only as of now -- more to come).
+The project uses camke to build (OSX only as of now).
 So you can do:

 ```
 git clone <repo url>